Healing Place of New Hanover County

-- January 2021: Groundbreaking to be held with construction beginning in early February.
+- Early 2021: Groundbreaking was held in January and construction began in February.

-- April 2022: Tentative final completion of the facility, with the facility’s opening expected in May
+- August 2022: Tentative final completion of the facility, with the facility’s opening expected in October or shortly thereafter.

 The Healing Place of New Hanover County will be a 200-bed treatment facility, located on Medical Center Drive, that will consist of five buildings: Administration and Education, Dining and Shelter, Men’s Residential, Women’s Residential, and Detox.
 The site design plan can be viewed here.

 Construction of The Healing Place is being funded as a capital project by New Hanover County, through loan proceeds and in compliance with its debt policy.
-The total project budget is $25,476,581 and the average annual debt service is estimated at $1,455,560.
-The county will use, in part, its contribution to Trillium to service the debt.
+The total project budget is $24,034,315, and the county will use, in part, its contribution to Trillium to service the annual debt for construction.

 Once construction is complete, New Hanover County will own the buildings and be responsible for long-term maintenance.
 The Healing Place of Louisville, KY will establish a new 501(c)3 that will then fully manage and operate the facility, including all operating costs.

 New Hanover County will also provide funding for 50 beds each year (25 for men, 25 for women) as part of the county’s budget.